dikortis/LetsTalkETC/Episodes/Episode_2.md

 see why that wouldn't be the case

 **Carlo Vicari:**
- very
-true very true and i guess like gullane said in reference to the ZK snarks would you say la there's probably like less than two dozen or dozen people that
+very true and i guess like gullane said in reference to the ZK snarks would you say la there's probably like less than two dozen or dozen people that